zoogeny/zoogeny/books/story-self/09-Chapter-3-On-Descriptions-draft.md

 Everyone has different particular goals.
 Everyone has a different set of skills, abilities, and expertise.
 Everyone comes from a different background and has a different collection of experiences.
 Everyone has different preferences and individual tastes.

 No single program could be sufficient for all people.
 Not all people are able to rise at dawn.
 Not all people are able to follow my rituals.
-Some people may already be rising at dawn everyday and getting plenty of sun yet they may feel depressed, unfulfilled or that their life has no purpose.
+Some people may already be rising at dawn every day and getting plenty of sun yet they may feel depressed, unfulfilled or that their life has no purpose.

 I will not tell anyone else how to live.
 I will not dictate what are good principles to live by.
-I attempt to describe my reasoning for my behavior.
-I share the results that I obtain when I follow my own template.
+I will attempt to describe my reasoning for my behavior.
+I will share the results that I obtain when I follow my own template.